quantumcore/maalik/README.md

 (DPS) In Memory Meterpreter | Execute Metasploit C Shellcode.
 (DPS) Keystroke logging | Log keystrokes.
 (DPS) Capture Mic Input | Record Mic.
+(DPS) Registry Persistence | Add any application to startup using registry keys.

 ##### CMD Post Exploitation Commands (CMD)
 These are cmd commands that are useful in a post exploit situation.
 Not listed here.